edwingeng/hotswap/README.md

 - Build your host program with the environmental variable `CGO_ENABLED=1` and the `-trimpath` flag.
 - Do **not** define any global variable in a reloadable plugin unless it can be discarded at any time or it actually never changes.
-- Do **not** create any long-running goroutine in a plugin.
+- Do **not** create any long-running goroutine in a plugin, it's error-prone.
 - The same type in different versions of a plugin are actually **not** the same at runtime.
 Use `live function`, `live type`, and `live data` to avoid the trap.
 - The code of your host program should **never** import any package of any plugin and the code of a plugin should **never** import any package of other plugins.
 - Old versions won't be removed from the memory due to the limitation of golang plugin.
 However, *`Hotswap`* offers you a chance, the `OnFree` function, to clear caches.
-- It is required to manage your code with `git`.
+- It is required to manage your code with `git` and `go module`.
 - It is highly recommended to keep the code of your host program and all its plugins in a same repository.

 # Live Things